 Select grade of beef is generally what is put on the market at an attractively advertised lower price.
 Select beef is generally regarded as "not that great, but not that bad either", it hits slightly higher quality and price points over the ungraded or standard beef.

 Choice grade beef is the middle of the road both in quality and price point.
 Choice beef is higher quality than select, and much higher quality than ungraded, standard.

 Prime grade beef is of the highest rated quality by the USDA and comes in at the highest price tag as well.
 Prime grade is our choice for the beef we serve our clientele.

-How Do I Cook A Steak?
 How To Cook Steak:

 What Doneness Temperature Should I Cook A Steak To?

 They say beauty is in the eye of the beholder, and as such, steak doneness is also of the same ilk.
 As a chef, the standard doneness temperature that I prefer to serve a steak at to my guests is medium-rare.

 Important Note: The temperatures discussed below are the temperature that you should remove the steak from the heat, allowing it to rest tented with aluminum foil for a full 10 minutes prior to cutting into it.

 A steak cooked to 120 degrees F is rare.
 The steak is warm on the outside and cooler in the middle, very soft to the touch, and has a very red, shiny, nearly raw appearance when sliced.

 A steak cooked to 130 degrees F is medium-rare.
 The steak is just warmed throughout, soft to the touch with just a bit of resistance, and has a red to deep pink appearance when sliced.